awsdocs/aws-service-catalog-admin-guide/doc_source/configure-sc.md

 **Note**
 The AWS configuration design requires each AWS Service Catalog product to have a launch constraint\.
 Failure to follow this step could result in an “Unable to Retrieve Parameter” message in the ServiceNow Service Catalog\.

-1. Add the SnowEndUser IAM role to the AWS Service Catalog portfolio\.
+1. Add the SnowEndUser IAM user to the AWS Service Catalog portfolio\.
 For additional user access instructions, see [Granting Access to Users](catalogs_portfolios_users.md)\.

 **Note**
  The AWS configuration design requires each AWS Service Catalog product to have either a launch constraint or a stack set constraint\.
 Failure to follow this step could result in an “Unable to Retrieve Parameter” error in the ServiceNow Service Catalog\.